Yomogita, Japan: What to pack, what to wear, and when to go [2023]

 January

-Traveling to Yomogita in January, you will notice that it is freezing and somewhat rainy.
+If you are traveling to Yomogita in January, you will notice that it is very cold and somewhat rainy.
 Expect it to rain a bit less than half of the time.
 Daytime temperatures are in the low 30s F (single digits C).

 What to wear/what to pack: